numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 enough to handle specificially.

-**Further Issues or Discussion:**
+**Further Issues and Discussion:**

 The setitem function currently duplicates some code, such as coercion from a string. ``datetime64`` allows assignment from string, but the same conversion also occurs for casts from the string dtype to ``datetime64``.
-In the future, wa may expose a way to signal whether a conversion is known, and otherwise a normal cast is made so that the item is effectively set to ``np.array(scalar).astype(requested_dtype)``.
+In the future, we may expose a way to signal whether a conversion is known, and otherwise a normal cast is made so that the item is effectively set to ``np.array(scalar).astype(requested_dtype)``.

 There is a general issue about handling of subclasses.
 We anticipate to not